 Can you remove direction labels from a medicine bottle after you are finished with the meds?

 By M. Blocker

 When I want labels to be removed I soak them in warm water until I can pull them off.
 If only part of the label comes off, I repeat the soaking.
-Use Goo Gone to get any glue residue off.
-Good luck!

 I want to reuse plastic jars, prescription, Pepcid bottles.
 I need to remove the existing label, clean, sterilize, and print new labels for Milk-Bone Brand MaroSnacks.